 Performance outcomes Acceptable outcomes Applicant response AO2.2 Tropical urbanism is incorporated into building design.
-Proposal complies.
-Note - 'Tropical urbanism' includes many things such as green walls, green roofs, podium planting and vegetation incorporated into the design of a building.
+N/A Note - 'Tropical urbanism' includes many things such as green walls, green roofs, podium planting and vegetation incorporated into the design of a building.
 PO3 Development provides landscaping that is, as far as practical, consistent with the existing desirable landscape character of the area and protects trees, vegetation and other features of ecological, recreational, aesthetic and cultural value.
 AO3.1 Existing vegetation on site is retained and incorporated into the site design, wherever possible, utilising the methodologies and principles outline in AS4970-2009 Protection of Trees on Development Sites.
-It is not practical to incorporate existing vegetation in this instance.
+Proposal complies or is capable of complying.
 AO3.2 Mature vegetation on the site that is removed or damaged during development is replaced with advanced species.
 N/A AO3.3 Where there is an existing landscape character in a street or locality which results from existing vegetation, similar species are incorporated into new development.
 Proposal complies or is capable of complying.
 AO3.4 Street trees are species which enhance the landscape character of the streetscape, with species chosen from the Planning scheme policy SC6.7 - Landscaping.
 Proposal complies or is capable of complying.
 PO4 Plant species are selected with consideration to the scale and form of development, screening, buffering, streetscape, shading and the locality of the area.
 AO4 Species are selected in accordance with Planning scheme policy SC6.7 - Landscaping.
 Proposal complies or is capable of complying.
 PO5 AO5 Proposal complies or is capable of complying.